chef-boneyard/chef-web-docs-2016/includes_environment/includes_environment_format_ruby.rst

    default_attributes "node" => { "attribute" => [ "value", "value", "etc." ] }
    override_attributes "node" => { "attribute" => [ "value", "value", "etc." ] }

 where both default and override attributes are optional and either a cookbook or cookbook versions (one or more) are specified.
-For example, an environment named "dev" that uses the "couchdb" cookbook (version 11.0.0 or higher) that listens on ports 80 and 443:
+For example, an environment named "dev" that uses the |cookbook couchdb| cookbook (version 11.0.0 or higher) that listens on ports 80 and 443:

 .. code-block:: ruby